linuxcaffe/tw-subtask-hook/README.md

 # tw-subtask-hook

-A Taskwarrior `on-modify` hook that turns dormant subtask annotations into real dependent tasks — interactively when you start a task, and automatically updating annotation state when children finish.
+Taskwarrior hooks that turns dormant subtask annotations into real dependent tasks — interactively when you start a task, and automatically updates annotation state when child tasks are completed or deleted.

 ## Annotation Format